Business Continuity and Disaster Recovery (BC/DR) Policy

 Critical production data is protected through:

-- Automated cloud-native backups
+- Automated cloud-native backups within the primary AWS region

 - Controlled access to backup storage